 Tramadol Dosage for Dogs

-So what is the tramadol dosage for dogs?
-What dose your pet should get depends on a number of factors including:
+What dose your pet should get depends on a number of factors including size, pain level and cause.

 The most important thing is that you check with your vet before you administer anything yourself.
 It is never a good idea to mess with painkillers.